 What is the HPV vaccine and who can get it?

 The HPV vaccine works in the same way as other vaccines.
-The body reacts by making special proteins, called antibodies, which help the immune system fight and clear the HPV infection so it can’t cause cancer.
+The body reacts to the vaccine by making special proteins, called antibodies, which help the immune system fight and clear the HPV infection so it can’t cause cancer.

 The vaccine is given through injection into the upper part of the arm in two doses, six months apart, via a school-based programme.
 In some cases the vaccine may be given at special HSE clinics.

 Two vaccines are licensed to prevent HPV infections: Gardasil and Cervarix.
-The Gardasil 4 vaccine is the one currently used in the national vaccination programme for second-level school students.
+The HPV vaccine currently used in Ireland is called Gardasil 9, which protects against 9 out of 10 cervical cancers.
+This is the vaccine that is currently used in the national vaccination programme for second-level school students.